Devtown-India/OneShotLearning-with-Siamese-character_classification/README.md

 ### Aug 12
-creating dataset for my model
+collected more images .
-done Data augmentation and Resize of images added data_aug.ipynb + resize.ipynb file
+done with  Data augmentation and Resize of images added data_aug.ipynb (resize of data)